Minor Tyranny: The Shah moves to Baghshah

 On 4 June 1908 a group of Shah's soldiers shot guns into the air and disturbed the peace, at the same time a group of the Cossack brigade moved to Toopkhaneh square with a cannon, in a way the people thought the Shah is going to attack the parliament.
 Simultaneously, the Shah who had not left the Golestan palace since the assassination attempt left for Baghshah, a royal residence that at the time was outside Tehran and had strong defensive structures.
 The Cossack brigade immediately surrounded Baghshah and pointed cannons towards the capital.
 The Shah announced to the prime minister in a letter that he has left Tehran due to the warmth of the weather.
 From here the Shah took control over the country and appointed the people he had in mind to vital positions.
 Vladimir Liakhov was appointed as the military commander in Tehran, Mavid ad-Dowleh was appointed as the governor of Tehran and Amin al-Molk was appointed for Telegraph communications.
-A while later, the Shah ordered Jalal ad-Dowleh, Zell-e Soltan's son, Ala ad-Dowleh and Sardar Masoud who were holding meetings and protests in the house of Azod al-Molk to be arrested and exiled.
+Later, the Shah ordered Jalal ad-Dowleh, Zell-e Soltan's son, Ala ad-Dowleh and Sardar Masoud who were holding meetings and protests in the house of Azod-ol-Molk to be arrested and exiled.
 Members of the parliament objected to these actions of the Shah as being unconstitutional.

 On 9 June 1908, after it was clear that the Shah intends to attack the parliament, a large group of political associations and their followers gathered in Sepahsalar mosque and surrounded the parliament building to defend it.
 The Shah considered this a hostile act and demanded them to be disbanded.
 Despite opposition from Tabatabai and Behbahani, the parliament accepted the Shah's demands at last and the defenders were disbanded temporarily, but from 16 June the parliament supporters returned, as such that 100 people were on guard around the building at nights.
 However, the guards did not have much equipment and ammo.

 On 22 June 1908, the Shah declared martial law in Tehran and other cities.
 Following this, gatherings in streets, squares and even houses were banned, no one had the right to carry arms and the security forces were allowed to shoot at people if they did not comply.
 The streets became empty and the parliament was left without support.
 In another act, the Shah announced via telegraph to other provinces of the country that the parliament is illegal and is against the constitution.